davidledwards/davidledwards.github.io/_posts/2024-09-12-cto-perspective-psychology-of-feature-factories.md

 Of course, this is the duality of product development, which is inherently a creative function.
 There is nondeterminism built in.
 We cannot think of creativity and certainty in absolute terms.
 They are opposing forces that must find an equilibrium.
 If product design and software development were like an assembly line cranking out the same widget each time, then measuring output makes sense.
 Clearly, the notion of solving customer problems does not fit into that category of thinking.

 I suppose the existential takeaway is that software companies will ultimately measure what they value.
 If incentives and rewards are aligned around certainty and the production of things, then measuring *output* makes sense.
-This is not meant to be a judgment in any way, but rather to create awareness of the inherent dichotomy of behaviors between *solving product problems* and *solving customer problems*.
+This is not necessarily meant to be a judgment, but rather aimed at creating awareness of the inherent dichotomy of behaviors between *solving product problems* and *solving customer problems*.

 </div>